 We also learned that early-stage innovators benefit from developing relationships with other entrepreneurs working in the same space.
 “We were introduced to a peer company during the Xcelerator program,” said Kirsch.
 “While they are a medical device distributor based in the U.S., they work closely with medical institutions in Africa.
 They are very aware of the complexities of launching a health startup in this part of the world.
 Over the past few years, they’ve become a valuable informal partner.
 They speak our language.
 We’re able to bounce ideas off of them and brainstorm possible solutions to roadblocks.”

 Innovators can leverage trainings to identify potential members of a support network and start relationships with them.
-For one Xcelerator team, having the opportunity to meet with critical stakeholders made all the difference for the project.
+For one Xcelerator team, having the opportunity to meet with critical collaborators made all the difference for the project.
 They said, “We knew no one working in our field in Africa prior to the Xcelerator program.
 We made connections during the program that led to an introduction to the Director General of the East, Central, and Southern Africa Health Community as well as to the president of the colleges of surgeons, obstetricians and associate clinicians.
 These introductions eventually led to critical pilot programs for our project.“

 Maintain Momentum of the Project